rickgode/Windows-RotorHazard-Install/README.md

 **Install the RotorHazard server on Windows:**

 6. From the RotorHazard [Releases page on github](https://github.com/RotorHazard/RotorHazard/releases), download the "Source code (zip)" file.
 7. Unzip the downloaded file into a directory (aka folder) on the computer.
-   I suggest C:\Users\\{username}\RotorHazard
+I suggest C:\Users\.{username}\RotorHazard
 8. Open up windows file explorer and navigate to where you unzipped the RotorHazard server.
 I suggest C:\Users\\{username}\RotorHazard directory then click in the address bar and type “cmd” it will open a command prompt in the correct directory.

 ![CMD](img/CMD.gif)